lowfatcomputing/amforth/doc/source/recipes/Debugshell.rst

 ===========

 A debugger is a tool to check data at runtime.
 For amforth there is no single tool for that purpose.
-There are a Tracer and a `Profiler "profiler.html"`_ available.
+There are a :ref:`Tracer` and a :ref:`Profiler` available.
 They modify the code generation to achieve their goals.
-The debugshell presented is called at explicit breakpoints to stop the execution of the current word and gives an indepenedent command prompt to execute arbitrary commands.
+The debugshell presented here is called at explicit breakpoints to stop the execution of the current word and gives an indepenedent command prompt to execute arbitrary commands.

 This debugshell core can be modified and expanded in many ways.
 One example is the Watcher Utility for memory access.